orientechnologies/orientdb-docs/source/Configuration.md

 ##### record.downsizing.enabled

-On updates if the record size is lower than before, reduces the space taken accordingly.
-If enabled this could increase defragmentation, but it reduces the used space.
+On updates, if the record size is lower than before, this reduces the space taken accordingly.
+If enabled this could increase defragmentation, but it reduces the used disk space..

 ```
 Setting name...: record.downsizing.enabled